 Your DIY pegboard layout will vary according to the type of work you do.
 If you’re a photographer, you can use pegboard to store lenses, lights, tripods, and other photography gear.
 If you’re an artist, pegboard shelves make a great place to store spray cans and jars of paint.

-9. Bathroom and Laundry Room Pegboard Ideas
+9. Bathroom and Laundry Room Organization

 The bathroom and the laundry room present two more wall zones where pegboard can be extremely helpful.
 Pegboard shelves, bins, and baskets keep your bathroom counters clean while storing makeup and other beauty tools within reach.